homeworkc/lazycast/README.md

-lazycast: A Simple Miracast Receiver for Raspberry Pi
+lazycast: A Simple Wireless Display Receiver for Raspberry Pi

 # Description
-lazycast is a simple Miracast receiver.
-It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it should work with other linux distro and Miracast sources, too.
+lazycast is a simple wifi display (Miracast) receiver.
+It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** work with other linux distro and Miracast sources, too.
 In general, it does not require recompilation of wpa_supplicant to provide p2p capability, and should work "out of the box" with Raspberry Pi.

 # Required package
 net-tools python udhcpd vlc